tinymce/tinymce-docs/developer-guide/configuration-reference/plugin-toolbar-menu-controls.md

 # template

 This plugin adds support for custom templates.
-There are two types of files this plugin supports: templates and snippets.
+There are two types of files this plugin supports: *templates* and *snippets*.

 Initialization Example